 How ODPA Advocates For You

-The mission of ODPA is simple: to serve as the unified voice of Ohio’s dairy farm families on issues that impact their farms and families.
+The mission of ODPA is simple: to serve as the unified voice of Ohio’s dairy farm on issues that impact their farms and families.
 Thanks to your membership, along with the support of more than 650 your fellow dairy farmers and 45 industry members, ODPA is making a difference by engaging with Ohio’s state agencies, at the Statehouse and in Congress.

 So, what has OPDA been doing on your behalf?